Manipulating fermionic mode entanglement in the presence of superselection rules: Conditions for Fermionic Mode Entanglement Transformations

-In Eq.~(\ref{RHO-S1andS2}), \(\chi_{\rho}\) contains superposition terms that cannot be created by free operations, i.e., by local P-SSR and LOCC.
-That is to say, its matrix elements correspond to cross terms of \(\{\ket{00,11}, \ket{11,00}\}\).
-Moreover, the first two terms in the equation above correspond to the \textit{physical} part of the state under local P-SSR constraints and are denoted by \(\rho^{\text{P}} = \rho - \chi_\rho\).
+In Eq.~(\ref{RHO-S1andS2}), \(\chi_{\rho}\) comprises superposition terms that can be exclusively utilized through LOCC in the absence of P-SSR.
+Unfortunately, when P-SSR is present, our ability to control this resource diminishes, rendering it inaccessible for use and effectively lost.
+The matrix elements of \(\chi_{\rho}\) correspond to cross terms of \(\{\ket{00,11}, \ket{11,00}\}\) and \(\{\ket{01,10}, \ket{10,01}\}\).
+To construct the \textit{accessible} part of the state under local P-SSR constraints, we need to exclude these terms and denote the remaining terms in Eq.~\eqref{RHO-S1andS2} as \(\rho^{\text{P}} = \rho - \chi_\rho\), as shown in Fig.~\ref{Fig:FerCatTrs}.

 The same decomposition also holds for the target resource state \(\sigma\), which reads

 where its projections onto the sectors \(\sigma_{s_1}\) and \(\sigma_{s_2}\) are obtained by replacing \(\rho\) with \(\sigma\), \(P\) with \(Q\), \(p_j\) with \(q_j\), and \(\alpha_j\) with \(\beta_j\) (for \(j=1,2\)) in Eqs.~\eqref{RHO-S1}~and~\eqref{RHO-S2}.